GSA/ficam-arch/_services/11_identity.md

 An enterprise identity record is the set of attributes, or characteristics, that describe a person within a given context:

-- Your identity within your agency’s Human Resources (HR) system is different from your personal identity at your personal bank.
+- Your identity within your agency’s Human Resources (HR) system is different from your personal identity at your bank.
 - A person’s identity as a government contractor is different from their identity as an Army Reservist.

 Identities change and evolve over time, but they do not expire.
 You may get a promotion, change your name, receive additional training, or even retire, but your identity remains the same.